2023-environmental-bioinformatics/Lab_HMMER/README.md

 HMMER can be run [interactively](https://www.ebi.ac.uk/Tools/hmmer/) or through the command line.
 The complete manual of the software can be found [here](http://eddylab.org/software/hmmer/Userguide.pdf).
 Briefly:

-- The programs `hmmbuild`, `hmmsearch`, `hmmscan`, and `hmmalign` are the core functionality for protein domain analysis and annotation pipelines, for instance using profile databases like Pfam.
+- The programs `hmmbuild`, `hmmsearch`, `hmmscan`, and `hmmalign` are the core functionality for protein domain analysis and annotation pipelines, for instance using profile databases like Pfam (now incorporated in [Interpro](https://www.ebi.ac.uk/interpro/)).

   **`hmmbuild`** builds profile from input multiple alignment